Special offer for you.

 Watch out for items signed in paint pen.
 The paint pen is a pain (it often will not work) and takes way too long to dry.
 You can imagine what would happen to an autograph obtained in paint pen in a big crowd that is out of control.
 Most collectors never use them (private signings are an exception of course and when the situation is low key).

 Also watch out for items signed in odd colors.
 The forgers seem to like using some weird paint pen colors (especially on multiple signed forgeries).

 Most in person guys use blue or black sharpie and the occasional silver sharpie.

-PSA/DNA and GA will check any eBay auction and now you can send them most any item for sale anywhere and give you their opinion on the possible authenticity of the item.
+BAS, PSA/DNA and GA will check any eBay auction and now you can send them most any item for sale anywhere and give you their opinion on the possible authenticity of the item.
 This can be done long before you bid and they usually respond in 24-48 hours.
-This service costs less than $10.
+This service usually has a reasonable cost.
 Check their websites for details.

 UPDATE: Please only use eBay approved authenticators.
 Currently the Ebay approved 3rd party autograph authenticators are: JSA (James Spence).
 GA (Global Authentics) and PSA/DNA (Professional Sports Authenticators).